An alternative foundation of quantum theory: Introduction

 Sections 2 and 3 give some background.
 In Sections 4 and 5 I introduce some basic group theory and group representation theory that is needed in the paper.
 Then, in Sections 6 and 7, I formulate my approach to the foundation of quantum theory.
 Simple postulates for the relevant situations are assumed.
 From this, the ordinary quantum formalism is derived, and it is shown how operators attached to accessible physical variables may be defined.
 A brief comparison with some other approaches towards quantum foundation is included in Section 8.
 In Section 9 a corresponding interpretation of quantum mechanics is discussed, in Section 10 a slightly different approach based upon category thory is discussed, and Section 11 gives some concluding remarks.

 To complete the derivation of quantum theory along these lines, one will also need a derivation of the Born rule under suitable conditions, and a derivation of the Schr\"{o}dinger equation.
-A very brief discussion of this is included in the crucial Section 7 for completeness; a more thorough discussion is given in [1].
+A very brief discussion of this is included in the crucial Section 7 for completeness; a more thorough discussion is given in [1, 88].
 The main focus of the present article is the construction of the Hilbert space apparatus from simple assumptions and the corresponding interpretation.
+It must also be emphasized that there are many alternative derivetions of the Born rule from different assumptions in the literature.
+For instance, in a recent preprint [85], Zayn Blore derives the rule from two symmetry assumptions.